Samuel-Menear/azure-labs/az-104/lab-05-intersite-connectivity/README.md

 perimeter subnet.

-This is the standard pattern for inserting a Network Virtual Appliance (NVA) — such as Azure Firewall, a third-party firewall VM, or an IDS — into the traffic path between network segments.
+This is the standard pattern for inserting a Network Virtual Appliance (NVA) — such as Azure Firewall, a third-party firewall VM, or an IDS, into the traffic path between network segments.
 The NVA address (10.0.1.7) is a placeholder representing a future appliance to be deployed in the perimeter subnet.